SRS-Group-2/airspace-monitoring/README.md

 The current setup requires the use of [`pre-commit`](https://pre-commit.com/).

-Once this repository has been cloned, run `pre-commit install` in the directory.
+Once this repository has been cloned, do two things:
+- run `pip install .` in the `pre-commit-exe` directory
+- run `pre-commit install` in the main directory

 The first commit after the installation of the hooks requires the [Golang](https://go.dev) compiler to be installed.

 ### Code scan
 Code scanning is done using CodeQL and [Semgrep](https://semgrep.dev/).